Never Been to Spain: Background

-The lyrics consist of the narrator ruminating about overseas locales that he has never visited, but about which he feels he has some proxy experience, primarily via the music but also due to other presumed highlights found there.
+The lyrics consist of the narrator ruminating about overseas locales that he has never visited, but about which he feels he has some proxy experience, primarily via the music, but also due to other presumed highlights found in those places.
 He loosely compares his own actual travels to these more worldly spots.

 In the final verse, he observes that while he has "never been to heaven", he has "been to Oklahoma", where he was told he was born, thus implying a kinship between the two places.
 Hoyt Axton, who was born in Oklahoma, explained that he originally wrote, "...in Oklahoma, born in a coma...."
 However, it was considered inappropriate; thus, the lyrics were changed to "not Arizona".

 Chart history

-In the US, "Never Been to Spain" peaked at number 5 on the Billboard chart, and number 18 on the U.S. adult contemporary chart in 1972.
-Outside of the US, "Never Been to Spain" reached number 3 in Canada and number 34 in Australia.
+In the US, "Never Been to Spain" peaked at number five on the Billboard chart, and number 18 on the U.S. adult contemporary chart in 1972.
+Outside of the US, "Never Been to Spain" reached number three in RPM in Canada and number 34 in Australia.